 The message from the Prophet and the General Authority is clear: old or young, male or female; the spiritual consequences of pornography affects everyone equally.
 No member of the Church should fall into Satan's trap of porn.

-"First, acknowledge the evil.
+Fortunately, men and women can overcome this problem by going through the steps of repentance and applying the atonement in their lives.
+Elder Dallin H. Oaks has outlined steps one can take to overcome pornography:"First, acknowledge the evil.
 Don’t defend it or try to justify yourself.
 For at least a quarter century our leaders have pleaded with men, and also with women and children, to avoid this evil.
 Our current Church magazines are full of warnings, information, and helps on this subject—with more than a score of articles published or to be published this year and last year alone.

 Second, seek the help of the Lord and His servants.
 Hear and heed President Hinckley’s words: “Plead with the Lord out of the depths of your soul that He will remove from you the addiction which enslaves you.
 And may you have the courage to seek the loving guidance of your bishop and, if necessary, the counsel of caring professionals” (Liahona and Ensign, Nov.
 2004, 62).